 New Zealand and world health authorities are continuing to monitor the spread of Zika virus.

-Between 1 January 2016 and 7 June 2016, a total of 88 cases of Zika virus have been reported in New Zealand.
+Between 1 January 2016 and 27 July 2016, a total of 90 confirmed cases of Zika virus have been reported in New Zealand.
 Visit the ESR website for weekly updates.

 All cases of Zika reported in New Zealand have been connected to recent travel to countries where an outbreak was occurring.

 Cases reported in New Zealand peaked in February 2016, and have been consistently low since then.
-We anticipate that numbers will continue to be low over winter.
+We anticipate that numbers will likely remain low over winter.
 However, it is important for anyone travelling overseas to be aware of mosquito-borne illnesses which may be present, and take precautions to prevent being bitten.

 For those who do experience symptoms, they are likely to be mild.
 They can include:

 - joint pain, especially in the small joints of the hands and feet, with possible swelling

 Zika infection may cause a rash that could be confused with other serious diseases such as measles or dengue, so it's important to check with a health care professional to rule out these diseases.